-General Education Requirements Core 42 мсс Prerequisites
+General Education Requirements Course Credits Core 42 мсс Prerequisites

 Humanities and Fine Arts (Continued): 9

 Humanities Appreciation (Continued)

 SPAN 101 Elementary Spanish I 5

 SPAN 102 Elementary Spanish II 5 SPAN 101 or 111 or placement

 THEA 106 Theater Appreciation 3 ENGL 90, S or placement score

-THEA 114 Theater and the Western World 3

-THEA 116 Children's Theater 3

 Humanities Appreciation (Continued)

-Choose only one from this group
+Choose only one from this group ART 110 Drawing I

-ART 100 Art Fundamentals I 3

-ART 110 Drawing I 3
+ART 110 Drawing I MUSI 101 Choir I 3

-ART 170 Ceramics I 3

-ENGL 201 Creative Writing I 3 ENGL 101

-ENGL 209 Creative Writing: Screenwriting 3 ENGL 101

-ENGL 210 Creative Writing: Writing Children's Literature 3 ENGL 101

-GDES 110 Computers in Design I 3

-GDES 115 Introduction to Graphic Arts 3

-MUSI 101 Choir I MUSI 103 Concert Band I 1
+MUSI 103 Concert Band I 1

-1
+MUSI 105 Orchestra I 1

-MUSI 105 Orchestra I MUSI 134 Jazz Band I 1
+MUSI 134 Jazz Band I 1

-THEA 115 Acting in a Video and/or Digital Medium 3

-THEA 120 Acting I 3

-THEA 121 Elements of Play Production 3

 Global Diversity: 3 3

 Required Global Diversity Course: Courses marked with an asterisk () are global diversity courses.
 Choose one of the indicated courses above to fulfill the Global Diversity.
+3

-Additional General Education Electives 3 Up to 2 hours Up to 2 hours
+Additional General Education Electives Up to 2 hours Up to 2 hours

 If needed students may select any additional course(s) listed above or taken from the list of MOTR courses to complete the 42 credits required for General Education.

 Total General Education Credit hours 42 42 42

 General Degree Requirements

 COLL 100 First Year Seminar 1

-Computer Science Requirement (Choose one of the following): CSIS 115 Computer Concepts and Applications (or test out) or CSIS 116, 123, 128, 129, 141, 143, 151, 161, 162, 170, 172, 174, 175, 177, 178, 182, 250; EDUC 280 3
+Computer Science Requirement (Choose one of the following): CSIS 115 Computer Concepts and Applications (or test out) or CSIS 116, 123, 128, 129, 143, 151, 161, 162, 170, 172, 174, 175, 178, 182, 250; EDUC 280 3

 Additional Electives for the degree: A student may take any 100 level or higher MCC course(s) to satisfy the elective requirements for the AA.
 Courses may only be used to fulfill one requirement.
 Non MOTR courses are not guaranteed to transfer, and some may require prerequisite work.
 Students should consult with academic advisors both at MCC and any planned transfer institutions.
 Recommended electives are lists of suggested courses designed to help students gain expertise in a specific area of study while pursuing the AA.
 These courses are not guaranteed to transfer, and some may require prerequisite work.
 Students should consult with academic advisors both at MCC and any planned transfer institutions.
 14

-A student may apply up to four credit hours selected from music performance courses and up to four hours of credit from physical

-education activity courses.
+Total Credit Hours Required 60

-^{}Represents MCC courses that meet MCC's Global Diversity Requirement
+\Represents MCC courses that meet MCC's Global Diversity Requirement